dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

 Note that we've tested our recommended mounts for thousands of hours without issue, and ridden on both streets, gravel, and cobblestone with them.
 <div class="clearLeftFloat"></div>

+## Using Swappable PopSockets
+All mounts we recommend are compatible with Swappable PopSockets - but you will need to remove the PopSocket for your phone to fit.
+You can buy a <a href="https://amzn.to/3q7fG7D">Swappable PopSocket on Amazon</a> for $10 to $15.

 # Mounts to avoid